ARPA-SIMC/dballe/doc/fapi_reference.md

 * `found`: True if a message has been imported, false if we are at the end of the input file.

+Return value:

+The error indication for the function.
 Read the next message and import it in the database.

 The access mode of the session controls how data is imported:

+* station and data mode cannot be "read".
+* if data mode is "add", existing data will not be overwritten.
+* if attribute mode is "read", attributes will not be imported.

 <a name='idba_messages_write_next'></a>
 #### idba_messages_write_next(handle, template_name)